Do you wish you had a rain barrel to harvest rain water from your roof, but don’t want to spend $100’s or settle for an ugly blue plastic container?

 Top 3 Affordable and Attractive DIY Rain Barrel Ideas

-Michael d’Estries at Groovy Green points you to one of my absolute favorite (and cheapest) DIY rain barrel ideas from designer Michelle Kaufmann.
+One of my absolute favorite (and cheapest) DIY rain barrel ideas is from designer Michelle Kaufmann.

 Michelle shares the idea of just spending about $10 to get any cheap 55 gallon barrel.